 Each of our departments played an integral role in determining and implementing solutions to CAEI's challenges.
 Read on to learn what each department brought to this project.

 The first thing that was needed was to improve their IT infrastructure.
 Our networking team did a complete assessment of the updates that would simplify and streamline their existing network infrastructure to allow their daily operations to run more smoothly, saving them money.
 They were using Novell for various internal affairs, while also using Microsoft for their work stations.
 This is a very expensive solution because they had to pay for both a Novell and Microsoft license.
 Our IT department switched their Novell e-mail, file sharing, chat client, intranet, imagine update computers, as well as other operational software, to Microsoft.
 Our help desk provided support with the minor issues to allow our Network Engineers time to handle the more complicated steps in the process to minimize downtime for our client.
-They started by adding a new e-mail domain in order to switch over to Office 365.
+They started by adding a new e-mail domain in order to switch over to Microsoft 365 (formerly Office 365).
 This allowed them to access the cloud.
 They migrated all of their file servers to make backing up files much easier.
 They also switched out of Novell Chat Client and transferred to Skype.

 Their network has been migrated to an easy-to-use, modern system.
-By moving to Office 365 and the Cloud, their e-mail was much more stable, reliable, and scalable.
+By moving to Microsoft 365 (formerly Office 365) and the Cloud, their e-mail was much more stable, reliable, and scalable.
 This created a lower overhead cost.
 By switching their file servers, they now have much more control over their security.
 We can’t stress enough that taking preventative measures and having security over your infrastructure will save you money in the long run.
 Skype was launched for huge cost savings.
 There was no cost to have this chat because of their partnership with Microsoft.
 Not only did it save them money, but it also gave them many more features to work with.

 Next up was our Software Programming team.
 CAEI’s previous document sharing system was old and not accessible from everywhere.
 By activating Microsoft SharePoint, we managed to migrate all of CAEI’s internal documents into a new and more accessible file system that was available online to all of their staff.
 We also created company calendars to organize everyone in one system.
 This allowed for easier scheduling, simplified the process of reserving appointments in different rooms, and allowed anyone with credentials to add new members to an event.
 It also allows only a specific member to delete their own events and reservations.
 Everyone was easily migrated to the new system with a couple of management training classes.